The SOX & TFA Retaliation Case

 What Their Position Really Means

-This positions DRVM as if the Taxpayer First Act does not apply at all, even though the entire proceeding is brought under that statute.
+This positions DRVM as if the Taxpayer First Act and Sarbanes-Oxley does not apply at all, even though the entire proceeding is brought under that statute.
 But the problem goes even deeper:

 The protections were not issued to DRVM.